Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Inadequate sleep hygiene entails the behaviors, practices, rituals, and habits that result in sleep onset or maintenance difficulties and unrefreshing sleep.
 It is prevalent across all age groups from young children to the elderly.
-Consensus statements have been published by the American Academy of Sleep Medicine and Centers for Disease Control regarding recommended duration of sleep for both the pediatric and adult populations (10; 41).
-In our present society, we embrace a culture of taking liberties with our sleep in order to improve academic performance and productivity or to fulfill social or official obligations.
-This leads to behaviors and habits that then make it difficult to fall asleep or stay asleep through the night.
-This can result in chronic sleep complaints as well as daytime fatigue and sleepiness.
-In addition, poor sleep hygiene has been shown to worsen other comorbid psychiatric and neurologic disorders.
-There is growing evidence that electronic device use before or during bedtime, especially in young adults, is becoming more common and has been associated with higher risk of poor sleep and poor academic performance.
-Recognition, counseling, and therapeutic strategies can result in increased sleep quantity, improved sleep quality, and improved daytime functioning.
-In this article, the authors discuss the presentation, impact, and treatment of inadequate sleep hygiene.
+Consensus statements have been published by the American Academy of Sleep Medicine and Centers for Disease Control regarding recommended duration of sleep for both the pediatric and adult populations (11; 43).
+Modern society promotes sacrificing sleep to enhance academic performance, productivity, or fulfill social obligations, resulting in habits that make it difficult to sleep through the night, leading to chronic sleep complaints, daytime fatigue, and sleepiness.
+Poor sleep hygiene exacerbates psychiatric and neurologic disorders.
+Increased electronic device use before bedtime, particularly in young adults, is associated with poor sleep quality and academic performance.
+Recognizing, counseling, and using therapeutic strategies can increase sleep quantity and improve sleep quality and daytime functioning.
+The authors explore the symptoms, consequences, and treatment of inadequate sleep hygiene in this article.

 • Staying in bed for longer than 20 minutes or trying to force sleep may increase latency to sleep. | |